thelastpickle/tlp-stress/README.md

 cassandra-stress is a configuration-based tool for doing benchmarks and testing simple datamodels for Apache Cassandra.
 Unfortunately it can be difficult to configure a workload.
 There are faily common data models and workloads seen on Apache Cassandra, this tool aims to provide a means of executing configurable, pre-defined profiles.

-Full docs are here (sort of, work in progress): http://thelastpickle.com/tlp-stress/
+Full docs are here: http://thelastpickle.com/tlp-stress/

+# Installation

+The easiest way to get started on Linux is to use system packages.
+Instructions for installation can be found here: http://thelastpickle.com/tlp-stress/#_installation

 # Building